rhrabun/k8s-argocd-example/README.md

 _GitOps continuous delivery tool used to deploy and manage Dockerized application_
 * Python + Docker <br/>
 _This project uses my [test-api-for-k8s](https://github.com/rhrabun/test-api-for-k8s) app, which in turn has automated system for building docker images_

+### How-To
+For convenience there is a Makefile that contains most useful commands.
+It has `help` function, which can be executed with `make` or `make help` and it will print available commands with descriptions and params.